Electron1997/C-modules/README.md

 ```
 #include "relative_path_to_module"
 ```
 Include the .c files of all used modules for compilation.
-If a module uses math.h it can be necessary to compile with -lm (to link in said library):
+If a module uses math.h it can be necessary to compile with -lm (to link in said library).